Architect2040/metalQwen3/README.md

   <br>
 </div>

-### **🤖 Development with AI Coding Agents**

-**It's hard to imagine completing such a complex project without using coding agents such as Claude Code.** For evaluation, extensive testing framework development, and mostly automation - a project that could have taken 6 months to develop manually takes a month or two with AI assistance. **If you are not using Codex or Claude Code, you are definitely disadvantaged** in modern software development, especially for complex system programming tasks like GPU shader optimization and transformer inference engines.

 **: Full GPU Implementation Complete!** Metal GPU implementation of the Qwen3 transformer model on macOS with **complete Apple Silicon compute shader acceleration**.
 Built upon [Adrian Cable's qwen3.c](https://github.com/adriancable/qwen3.c) educational implementation, featuring complete Qwen3 architecture support including **QK-Norm**, **Grouped Query Attention**, **RoPE**, **Multi-Head Attention**, and **Q8_0 quantization**.
 Includes OpenAI-compatible API servers.

 ⚠️ **Performance Note**: Implementation complete but performance benchmarks pending verification with full testing suite.